Bluebells at Lydford Gorge

 'Tis the little Celandine.’

-Pink purslane likes to grow in the wetter areas of the gorge and despite being a naturalised species, not a native, enhances the view with drifts of delicate pink flowers.
-To keep this introduced species from smothering the native wild flowers the rangers are removing plants from any new areas before it gets a chance to spread.
+Pink purslane grows in the wetter areas of the gorge and despite being a naturalised species, not a native, enhances the view with drifts of delicate pink flowers.
+The rangers are trying to keep this introduced species from smothering the native wild flowers by removing plants that emerge in any new areas.

 Bluebells, wood sorrel, wood anemones and other plants found in the gorge are all ancient woodland indicator species.
 They tell us that Lydford Gorge has been continuously wooded for over 400 years.